-History at A-level aims to develop the knowledge and understanding of people and events, and seeks to work out how these have impacted on society then and in the present day.
+History at A-level aims to develop the understanding knowledge and people and events, and seeks to work out how these have impacted on society then and in the present day.
 Whether it is the challenges that the British people faced during the years 1783-1885, the German people under the Weimar and Nazi regimes during the inter-war years, or even the development of independent thought in the American civil rights movement, A-level history aims to delve deep into the big questions!

-Lecture style note -making, discussion and debate. individual research. analysis of sources, lectures series, video, visual and kinaesthetic teaching methods. timed auestions. peer assessment and studv of past examination papers.
+Lecture style note -making, discussion debate, individual and research, analysis of sources, lectures series, video, visual and kinaesthetic teaching methods. timed questions, peer assessment study and of past examination papers.
 Each set is taught by two history teachers.